ibm-cloud-docs/discovery-data/known-issues.md

 {: #30aug2019ki}

   -  After you create a Machine Learning enrichment using a {{site.data.keyword.knowledgestudiofull}} model, two identically named enrichments may display on the **Enrich fields** page.
 This will not affect the enrichments, but it is best to use only one of them to select and apply the enrichment to one or more fields.
-  -  When you upload documents to a collection with existing documents, a `Documents uploaded!` message displays on the **Activity** page, but no further processing status displays until the number of documents increases.
+  -  [Update: fixed in version 2.1.2] When you upload documents to a collection with existing documents, a `Documents uploaded!` message displays on the **Activity** page, but no further processing status displays until the number of documents increases.
   -  If a web crawl appears to be stuck processing at a fixed number of documents, and the message displayed on the **Logs** page is `The ingestion job <jobid> is terminated incorrectly`, contact IBM support for assistance restarting the crawl.
   -  If one or more of your collections is trained, the training data from one of those collection may display on the **Train** page of an untrained collection.
 Refresh the page to clear that training data.
   -  The following types of documents will not be processed if they do not have the proper file extension: .docx, .pptx, .xlsx.